Defining the Extent of Tootgarook Wetland

 On Monday, 14 May 2018, Council adopted the Tootgarook Wetland Management Plan which forms part of Council’s stewardship and advocacy role in protecting and enhancing the Mornington Peninsula’s biodiversity.

 As an environmental management plan, the adopted plan recommends actions that seek to protect and conserve the valued ecosystem of the Wetland as well as promote the area as an ecotourism destination.

 A high-priority action recommended in the management plan is to review the conditions and boundary of the existing ESO30.
 The adopted plan also recommends developing buffer guidelines and a buffer management strategy to manage land use and development around the Wetland.

 The Shire has appointed environmental consulting firm ‘Biosis’ to undertake the required project tasks.
 Project inception took place on Monday, 24 September 2018.

 Background research followed by data collection and analysis leading to the preparation of a draft report have been undertaken.
-The draft report will be presented to the Planning Services Committee during the meeting on Monday, 18 February 2019.
-Exhibition of the draft report for public comment will then follow pending the Committee's approval.
+The draft report has been presented to the Planning Services Committee during the meeting on Monday, 18 February 2019 and has been approved by the Committee for exhibition over a period of at least six weeks.

 Phone: 5950 1010